ocademy-ai/machine-learning/open-machine-learning-jupyter-book/prerequisites/python-programming-basics.md

 assert square_tuples == [(0, 0), (1, 1), (2, 4), (3, 9), (4, 16), (5, 25)]
 ```

-Flatten a list using a listcomp with two 'for'.
+Flatten a list using a listcomp with two `for`.

 ```{code-cell}
 vector = [[1, 2, 3], [4, 5, 6], [7, 8, 9]]